In the future, everything will be terrifying

 In the future, we’ll be super goddamn gross and vain.

-Dixon’s final vision for humans was that we eventually made the earth so unlivable that we adapted to survive in the vacuum of space.
+As disconcerting as it may feel, the idea of our own extinction has a strangely soothing effect on me.
+Right now, it’s difficult to imagine a future that isn’t of the Bladerunner/Brazil/Robocop dystopian variety, and I think the thought of non-human life surviving in spite of us eases my anxiety that we might be a truly toxic species.
+And if we do survive, Dixon’s final vision for humans was that we eventually made the earth so unlivable that we adapted to live in the vacuum of space.
 See?
 A bit if hope on the horizon!
 The future’s so bright, I’m wearing shades!